 The root chakra lies at the base of the spine, near the pelvic floor, and helps one feel grounded in their physical self and connected to the environment.
 By connecting us spiritually to the earth, this chakra helps us tap into its natural healing energy – it provides us with direction and motivation in life, allowing us to undertake the tasks necessary for physical and spiritual growth.

-Given its powerful association to the earth element, the root chakra acts as a connector between our body and physical plane, rooting us to the world around us and connecting our inner self to the natural rhythms of life.
-As such, it provides a sense of security in our life, enabling us to form strong bonds with others and be part of a supportive and loving community.
+Given its powerful association with the earth element, the root chakra acts as a connector between our body and physical plane, rooting us to the world around us and connecting our inner self to the natural rhythms of life.
+As such, it provides a sense of security in our lives, enabling us to form strong bonds with others and be part of a supportive and loving community.

 The energy of this chakra helps us find a sense of home within ourselves, allowing for greater understanding and balance in all aspects of life.
 It encourages harmony between ourselves, the people around us, and all the wonders of the material world.

 Meaning of Root Chakra Yantra – The Four-Petalled Lotus

 The root chakra symbol is the four-petalled lotus.
 Each of the lotus petals contains the Sanskrit letters va, scha, sha, and sa.
 At the center of the lotus is the seed syllable and also the beej mantra of the root chakra – lam.
 The earth element is represented by a square at the center and a downward-pointing triangle which symbolizes its grounding forces.